Disability Income Insurance — protecting your paycheck

 Benefit Period & Waiting Period

-How long benefits pay — and how long you wait before they start — changes cost a lot.
+How long benefits pay — and how long you wait before they start — can materially change the cost.

 Policy Riders (Add-ons)

-Options like COLA, own‑occupation, and partial disability add value — and cost.
+Options like COLA, own-occupation, and partial disability add value — and add cost.

 How Does Individual Disability Income Insurance Work?